He Knew He Was Right: Plot summary

 A wealthy young English gentleman, Louis Trevelyan, visits the fictional Mandarin Islands, a distant British possession, and becomes smitten with Emily Rowley, the eldest daughter of the governor, Sir Marmaduke Rowley.
 The Rowleys accompany Trevelyan to London, where he marries Emily.
 When the rest of the family goes home, Emily's sister Nora remains behind, under Trevelyan's protection.

 The marriage is initially a happy one and the couple have a baby boy.
 Then a seemingly minor matter undermines their marriage.
 Colonel Osborne, an old friend of Sir Marmaduke's, visits Emily much too frequently for her husband's taste.
 Though nothing improper occurs, Trevelyan orders his wife to avoid the man in future.
 Emily resents his lack of trust and makes no attempt to hide it.
 Their relationship deteriorates to the point that they separate.

 Meanwhile, Nora attracts two admirers, the wealthy Charles Glascock, the eldest son and heir of Lord Peterborough, and Hugh Stanbury, a close friend of Trevelyan's from their days at Oxford University.
 Stanbury ekes out a precarious living writing newspaper articles.
 Glascock proposes to Nora, but despite the fact that Stanbury has given no indication of his feelings for her, she rejects the future nobleman, not without a great deal of struggle and much to the dismay of her friends.

 Another subplot involves Jemima Stanbury, the capricious, formidable spinster aunt of Hugh.
 In her youth, she had been engaged to the eldest son of a leading banker.
 They had had a falling out and parted company, but upon his demise, he had left everything to her, making her very wealthy.
 Aware of the poverty of Hugh's branch of the family, she had generously paid for his education and helped him get a start in life.
 However, when he chose to work for what she considered to be a radical publication, the staunch Tory withdrew her support.
 She then offers to accept one of Hugh's sisters as a companion.
-After some debate, timid, unassertive Dorothy Stanbury is sent.
+After some debate, the timid and unassertive Dorothy Stanbury is sent to live with her.

 Trevelyan arranges to have Emily and Nora live with Hugh's mother and her other daughter, Priscilla.
 However, Emily obstinately receives a visit from Colonel Osborne, against all advice to the contrary.
 Trevelyan finds out and becomes further maddened.

 In the meantime, Aunt Stanbury tries to promote a marriage between her niece Dorothy and a favoured clergyman, Mr Gibson.
 This causes much resentment with Arabella and Camilla French, two sisters who had considered him a future husband for one of them (though which was still a matter of much debate).
 However, this plan is derailed.